Our 23 minute presentation for our CPP paper "Lassie: HOL4 tactics by Example" is now available on YouTube: https://t.co/ELq2lPzAN5

 I am a PhD student at MPI-SWS in the group for Automated Verification and Approximation lead by Eva Darulova.
-In general I have a strong interest in static analysis and compilers for finite-precision programs.
-For these tools my main focus is on establishing rigorous correctness proofs of their behaviours.
+In general I have a strong interest in verified compilation and optimization of floating-point programs, and in ergonomics of interactive theorem provers.

 Advised Nathaniel Bos during his DAAD-funded internship.
 The goal of the internship was to develop a natural language interface for proofs in the HOL4 interactive theorem prover.